 Now coming down to some of its out-of-the-box features which might revolutionize the way the gaming world—

-- Google Assistant Support: And we are not much amazed to see this.
+- Google Assistant Support: We are not much amazed to see this.
 Being a Google product, this feature has to be there.
 See how it works—Just imagine you are stuck somewhere in between your gaming, you can ask the assistant to seek advice.
 It is even possible it plays a tutorial video on the screen that will walk you through

 - Another abode for developers: Google has always been a supporter of the open-source platform, like Flutter, which is an open-source UI software development for developing cross-platform apps.
 So through this platform as well, Google is inviting developers to contribute & apply for access to development tools.
 It also has “Stadia Partners” —a program built to help developers of any size or experience bring their in-development game to market in partnership with Google.